CS2401-Fall2021/lab-6-sorting/README.md

 ### Reflection Question 3: What is the name of the sort your chose for RightSort?

 ## Part 3: Merge (25 pts code, 5 pts Q4)
 We now want to merge the values in place.
-In normal mergesort, we could do this by tracking the of both arrays, and swapping values of the next smallest.
+In normal mergesort, we could do this by starting at the leftmost value of both arrays, comparing them and using the smallest.
 This is a little different, as one array is in ascending order, and the other array is in descending order, so we can't just copy-paste the merge method that is given to us in the textbook.
 We need to change it a little.
 (Besides, copy-pasting isn't any fun and we don't learn anything.)
 Your merge does not need to be “in place” - you CAN create any new arrays while you are merging.

 > You can assume that the array is already in it's valley sorted form.
 No need to check/throw a bad return value.